che-incubator/chectl/README.md

 OPTIONS
-  -h, --help                 show CLI help --command=command          Command to include in the workspace --dockerImage=dockerImage  dockerImage component to include to the workspace --editor=editor            Editor to choose.
+  -h, --help                 show CLI help --command=command          Command to include in the workspace --dockerimage=dockerimage  dockerimage component to include in the Devfile --editor=editor            Specify the Che editor component.
 Currently supported editors: theia-next,theia-1.0.0 --git-repo=git-repo        Source code git repository to include in the workspace

   --language=language        Add support for a particular language.
 Currently supported languages: